This is an important topic from a PMP certification exam point of view. You may see a question on this topic on your test.

 The assumptions and constraints can be identified and documented throughout the project’s life cycle.
 These parameters play an important role during the planning process.
 Your risk management plan is heavily dependent on assumptions.
 If you failed to properly analyze them, it may affect your project’s outcome.

 The assumptions and constraints are an important aspect of your project.
 Although they are not managed like the requirements or risks, a proper documentation of them helps protect you from many potential issues.

 You can find your project’s assumptions and constraints in the project scope statement.

 Okay, let’s discuss them one by one.

-Assumptions are supposed to be true, but do not necessarily end up being true.
-Sometimes it may turn out to be false, which can affect your project significantly.
+Assumptions are supposed to be true but do not necessarily end up being true.
+Sometimes they may turn out to be false, which can affect your project significantly.
 They add risks to the project because they may or may not be true.